Skip to main content

 Rafael Tonon

-Rafael Tonon is a journalist, writer, and researcher dedicated to sharing stories and knowledge about gastronomy.
-His focus ranges from trends, traditions, collections, and lost knowledge to current topics related to various aspects of the industry.
+Journalist, writer, and researcher dedicated to sharing stories and insights about gastronomy.
+His work spans trends, traditions, lost knowledge, and contemporary topics across various branches of the industry.

 Fees / Grants